-The Fair Housing Act (FHA) (42 U.S. Code § § 3601-3619 and 3631), protects tenants against discrimination based on seven protected classes, including “familial status.”
+The federal Fair Housing Act (FHA) (42 U.S. Code §§ 3601-3619 and 3631) protects tenants against discrimination based on seven protected classes, including “familial status.”
 This means that if you refuse to rent to tenants simply because they have kids or you treat tenants differently because they have children, you may be violating federal law.

 Here’s a rundown on exactly whom the FHA's familial status discrimination ban protects and how it applies to your property.

 What Types of Families With Children Does the FHA Protect?

 The FHA’s familial status protection is broad.
 Here’s what you need to know to determine whether the ban on familial status discrimination applies to your tenants: